kubernetes/website/content/en/blog/_posts/2019-12-09-csi-volume-migration-beta.md

 ## What should I do as a user?

-Please note that all new features for the Kubernetes storage system (like volume snapshotting) will only be added to the CSI interface.
+Note that all new features for the Kubernetes storage system (like volume snapshotting) will only be added to the CSI interface.
 Therefore, if you are starting up a new cluster, creating stateful applications for the first time, or require these new features we recommend using CSI drivers natively (instead of the in-tree volume plugin API).
-Please follow the [updated user guides for CSI drivers](https://kubernetes-csi.github.io/docs/drivers.html) and use the new CSI APIs.
+Follow the [updated user guides for CSI drivers](https://kubernetes-csi.github.io/docs/drivers.html) and use the new CSI APIs.

 However, if you choose to roll a cluster forward or continue using specifications with the legacy volume APIs, CSI Migration will ensure we continue to support those deployments with the new CSI drivers.

 ## How do I get involved?

-The Kubernetes Slack channel csi-migration along with any of the standard [SIG storage communication channels](https://github.com/kubernetes/community/blob/master/sig-storage/README.md#contact) are great mediums to reach out to the SIG Storage and migration working group teams.
+The Kubernetes Slack channel csi-migration along with any of the standard [SIG Storage communication channels](https://github.com/kubernetes/community/blob/master/sig-storage/README.md#contact) are great mediums to reach out to the SIG Storage and migration working group teams.

 This project, like all of Kubernetes, is the result of hard work by many contributors from diverse backgrounds working together.
 We offer a huge thank you to the contributors who stepped up these last quarters to help the project reach Beta: